 "For me?"
 Surprised, Christine smiled as her mother placed a small, square white box in her hand.
 "What . . ."
 She gasped in surprise at the familiar blue and white figure.
 "Mom - you're giving me Brainy Smurf?"

-"Yes," Brennan nodded, her jaw tight with the effort to keep her emotions under control.
+"Yes."
+Brennan's jaw was tight with the effort to keep her emotions under control.
 "Your father . . ."
 She took a deep breath and began again.
-"Your father gave that to me once as . . . as a reminder to appreciate who I was, instead of wishing to be something else."
+"Your father gave that to me once as . . . as a reminder to appreciate who I was instead of wishing to be something or someone else."
 She blinked rapidly and tried to remain calm.
 "I want you to have it, for the same reason."

 "Mom . . ."
 Christine's face crumpled as she began to cry.

-"You're doing just fine," Christine wailed and threw herself, sobbing, into Brennan's arms.
+"You're doing just fine."
+Christine threw herself, sobbing, into Brennan's arms.
 "I love you, Mom."

 Booth's long arms surrounded their embrace as he rejoined them.
 "Always, sweetheart," he agreed, with a kiss on the top of his daughter's head.
 "Home is always waiting for you," he promised thickly.
-"Your mom and I, we're just a phone call away, day or night."
+"Your mom and I are just a phone call away, day or night."

-He pushed her head back and cradled her face within his hands.
+He held her close.
 "It's not too late, baby girl," he offered, only half-joking.
 "I can put everything back in the car - I bet you can still get into Georgetown."
 He smiled at Brennan with eyes as wet as hers.
 "Your mother can buy them a building or something."

 Christine sniffed and laughed and shook her head.
 "Dad."

-He pulled her to him and hugged her tight.
+He squeezed her tight.
 "You'll be fine, honey, I know you will.
-Promise me, though," he added, holding her gaze intently.
+Promise me, though," he added, pushing her back to arm's length and holding her gaze intently.
 "Be smart.
 Be safe."

 "I will," she nodded.

 A tentative knock on the door had the three of them turning around together.
-A young blonde-haired girl stood just inside the room, smiling uncertainly.
+A young blonde-haired girl stood in the entrance, smiling uncertainly.

 The Booth family exchanged an incredulous glance.
-"I'm sorry," Booth said first.
+"I'm sorry," Booth said.
 "What did you say?"

-"Anyway," she continued, "the RAs, we're taking the freshmen out for pizza, to the Green Pony, just off campus.
+"Anyway," she continued, "the RAs are taking the freshmen out for pizza.
 It helps to stay busy the first night," she explained sympathetically to Christine.
-"If you want to come with us, you're welcome."
+"If you want to come with us, you're more than welcome."
 She glanced briefly at Booth and Brennan.
 "After your folks leave, I mean."

-"We were just about to get on the road," Booth obligingly spoke up and breathed over the fist that closed around his heart.
+"We were just about to get on the road," Booth obligingly spoke up over the fist that closed around his heart.
 "We've got a long drive ahead of us."

 Brennan clutched at his hand.
 "Yes," she nodded, swallowing past the fresh bout of tears that threatened.
 "Yes, we were just preparing to leave."

-"Okay," the RA said cheerfully.
-"Well, it was nice to meet you and I'll see you-" Her pause was deliberate.
+"Okay," their visitor cheerfully.
+"Well, it was nice to meet you and I'll see you -" Her pause was deliberate.

 Christine rushed to introduce herself.
 "Christine.
 I'm Christine Booth."